 CEVIPOF (Centre for Political Research at Sciences Po) was founded in 1960 by Jean Touchard.
 It became a joint Sciences Po-CNRS research centre in 1968 and has been headed by Martial Foucault as Director since January 2014.

-CEVIPOF is one of the largest and most influential centres for political science research in France and indeed in Europe.
+Ever since it was first created, CEVIPOF has been considered to be one of the major centres for research in political science as demonstrated by academic appraisal, feedback from the public debate arena and the expertise it provides to government.
 While it offers an in-depth focus on the political sphere in France, much of the work carried out at the centre adopts a comparative approach while other themes are global in scope.

 CEVIPOF METHODS AND TECHNIQUES